Alexander's: Mural at the Paramus store

-One of the more famous things associated with Alexander’s was an abstract art mural painted on glass with enamel by Polish artist Stefan Knapp that was displayed on the outside of the Alexander’s location opposite Garden State Plaza in Paramus, New Jersey.
-The mural was hung on the side of the building facing New Jersey Route 4 and remained there until the building’s demolition in 1998.
+The Alexander’s location opposite Garden State Plaza in Paramus, New Jersey, was the site of an abstract art mural painted on glass with enamel by Polish artist Stefan Knapp that was displayed on the outside of the store.
+The mural was hung on the side of the building facing Route 4 and remained there until the building’s demolition in 1998.

 George Farkas had approached artist Salvador Dalí to paint a mural for the Paramus location and the two had agreed to terms on a contract.
 However, sometime after that, Farkas was traveling abroad and came across a mural painted by Knapp while walking through London’s Heathrow Airport and decided to commission him to paint a mural as well.
 Dalí demanded that he do the piece, which would include giraffes with drawers suspended from their necks hanging out over the street, and was willing to let Knapp paint the giraffes.
 Farkas responded by giving the job to Knapp in its entirety, but still paid Dalí for his input.
 Knapp’s theme was a map of the world painted as he viewed it during his time as a pilot in the Royal Air Force after his emancipation from a Soviet prison camp.

-When it was completed in 1963, the 280-panel mural was the largest in the world, measuring 200 feet by 50 feet and weighing over 250 tons.
-Farkas was enamored with the work and hired Knapp to paint murals at Valley Stream and White Plains stores.
+When it was completed in 1963, the 280-panel mural was the largest in the world, measuring 200 by 50 ft and weighing more than 250 ST. Farkas was enamored with the work and hired Knapp to paint murals at stores in Valley Stream, New York, and White Plains, New York.

 The store was closed in 1992 and the building sat unused.
 In 1996, Steven Roth, the chairman of Vornado Realty Trust, announced that the store would be redeveloped into a shopping center anchored by Ikea.
-Will Roseman, mayor of nearby Carlstadt, New Jersey and a director of the Bergen Museum of Art & Science contacted Roth in an attempt to save the mural.
+Will Roseman, mayor of nearby Carlstadt, New Jersey, and a director of the Bergen Museum of Art & Science contacted Roth in an attempt to save the mural.
 After it was appraised by Sotheby's the mural was donated to the Bergen Museum of Art & Science, which stored it in a garage in Carlstadt.

 In June 2015, pieces of the mural were displayed at the Art Factory in Paterson, New Jersey.
 However, Roseman held back 20 sections because he was worried that the Art Factory would sell the work.
 The sections were laid out in rows, with some having specific themes.

-In September 2021, the directors of Valley Health System and the mayor of Paramus announced that they would be installing fifty pieces of the mural in various spots along the campus of the new Valley Hospital, which is being built in Paramus and scheduled to open in 2023.
+In September 2021, the directors of Valley Health System and the mayor of Paramus announced that they would be installing fifty pieces of the mural in various spots along the campus of The Valley Hospital, which opened in Paramus in 2023.